Feng-Ji-Lab/BKT/README.md

 In the `simulation` directory, there are several files used for data simulation.

 Specifically:
-- The function `simulate_bkt_data` in `generator.R` is used to generate data for the basic BKT model.
+- The function `simulate_bkt_data` in `simulation.R` is used to generate data for the basic BKT model.
+- `single.R` is used to perform a simple data simulation and testing.
-- `run.R` is used to perform a simple data simulation and testing.
+- `multiple.R` is used to perform a simple data simulation and testing.

 ## Internal Data Format